 This course draws upon foundational knowledge introduced in prior courses, and acquaints students with the various techniques and equipment necessary to successfully take a project from concept to distribution, with an emphasis on online distribution via various social media platforms.
-Topics covered include conceptualizing content, shot lists, coordinating production, directing, composition, and lighting.
+Topics covered include conceptualizing content, shot lists, coordinating production, directing, camera operation, composition, and lighting.

 Students learn about developing websites from both a creative and technical perspective.
 Students will gain an understanding of both the design and coding aspects of the development process.
 Emphasis is on functionality, accessibility/ease of use, design, and cross-platform utility.
 This course builds upon knowledge gained in Integrative Design: App Development.

 In this course, students examine general business practices vital to the success of a digital media artist.
 Students explore the principles of finance, accounting, insurance, taxes, management, marketing, and negotiation.
 Additionally, students are introduced to the concept of intellectual property, including copyright, trademark, and basic business/contract law.

 This is an advanced class in portfolio development.
 Students design, produce, and gain experience presenting their work in a professional working environment.
 They also write a comprehensive resume and present their portfolios before the class.
 Prerequisite: DIGI 2580